Jon Crossland

-Jon Crossland is a British designer and illustrator, known for having collaborated with great names in music designing the covers and leaflets of their albums, highlighting among many others, his collaboration with Pink Floyd, Kansas, Alan Parsons, Bruce Dickinson, The Cranberries, etc.
+Jon Crossland was a British designer and illustrator, known for having collaborated with great names in music designing the covers and leaflets of their albums, highlighting among many others, his collaboration with Pink Floyd, Kansas, Alan Parsons, Bruce Dickinson, The Cranberries, etc.

 Crossland attended St Martin's School of Art, London, graduating in 1987 with a degree in graphic design.
 His first job out of college was as Neville Brody's assistant at his former studio in Tottenham Court Road.
 He worked extensively with Storm Thorgerson throughout the 1990s and contributed several designs, most notably Pink Floyd's 'Pulse' album cover.
 He has worked extensively in London and the United States as a freelance designer and illustrator.
 His poster design 'Stop The Burning' is on archive at the Victoria & Albert Museum in London.

 Work

 Some of the most outstanding works are: